Honey Vs Sugar: A Comprehensive Report

 A cheaper alternative to processed sugar obtained through sugar cane and/or sugar beets is Corn Syrup.
 It is a sugar-based sweetener, a low-calorie substance used in place of sugar to sweeten food and drink.
 High fructose corn syrup (HFCS) was first created by Richard O. Marshall and Earl R. Kooi in 1957.
 In Europe, it also goes by the name fructose glucose syrup or glucose-fructose syrup.

 The commercial production of HFCS.
 In Europe, the EU previously capped production by a quota.
-HFCS, therefore, isn't as prevalent in food as it is in the Americans only because there isn't enough HFCS in production to ensure a product company can access HFCS in the future.
+HFCS, therefore, isn't as prevalent in food as it is in America only because there isn't enough HFCS in production to ensure a product company can access HFCS in the future.

 Honey & The Human Body